-ROI or Return on Investment can be defined as the measure of performance of an investment.
+ROI or return on investment can be defined as the measure of performance of an investment.
 The efficiency of the investment to earn returns on it is evaluated with ROI.
-The return is evaluated against the investment cost and thus we get ROI in percentages.
-It is a relative measure of return on any specific amount invested in a project of a business or in general investment like in share or mutual funds or any other asset.
-ROI is a generic ratio and for an investor, higher the ratio, more the benefits.
+The return is evaluated against the investment cost, and thus we get ROI in percentages.
+It is a relative measure of return on any specific amount invested in a business project or general investment like shares, mutual funds, or any other asset.
+ROI is a generic ratio, and for an investor, the higher the ratio, the more the benefits.

-In other words, it can be explained as the incremental earnings or gain out of a business operation which is divided by the cost of the operating (operating cost).
-It evaluates the efficiency of the business that whether the resources are optimally used or not.
-For the public companies, it is a very important financial metric as well as managerial to satisfy the shareholders.
-For the small and medium scale businesses, it is used for evaluating the performance of projects/investment and businesses overall.
+In other words, it can be explained as the incremental earnings or gain out of a business operation divided by the operating cost (operating cost).
+It evaluates the efficiency of the business and whether the resources are optimally used or not.
+It is a very important financial metric for public companies for management to satisfy the shareholders.
+For small and medium scale businesses, it is used for evaluating the performance of projects/investments and businesses overall.

-The formula of ROI is not limited to one; there are many versions of it depending on the type of investment or the project
+The formula of ROI is not limited to one; there are many versions depending on the type of investment or the project.

-The first formula is the basic one which is used in most of the cases.
-It is the net income generated from an investment against the cost of that investment
+The first formula is the basic one that is used in most cases.
+It is the net income generated from an investment against the cost of that investment.

-The Net income from an investment = Gain from investment – Cost of the investment
+The Net income from an investment = Gain from the investment – Cost of the investment

 Examples of ROI

-- ROI calculation for Investment in Shares (any financial instruments)
+ROI calculation for Investment in Shares (or any financial instruments)

-Let say, Mr. A invested INR 100000 in the shares of TATA Motors and after a year he shorts his position (sells the shares) for INR 120000.
+Let’s say Mr. A invested INR 100000 in the shares of TATA Motors, and after a year, he shorts his position (sells the shares) for INR 120000.

 Then, ROI = Net income on the investment / Cost of the Investment